jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 It is possible to create two identical quantum states by applying the same sequence of unitary operators to a $\ket{00\dots 0}$ state, but this is not the same as creating a copy of a given unknown state.
 Creating entanglement also does not count as cloning because the entangled qubits are not independent.

-The related *no-deleting theorem* says that, given two identical quatum states, it is not possible to throw one away.
+The related *no-deleting theorem* says that, given two identical quantum states, it is not possible to throw one away.
 This follows because the evolution of quantum state is reversible, so if deletion were possible then, in reverse, cloning would be possible.

 Deletion would be the operation: